-Historically the Cotter/Smith/Mayo families traveled to their hunting/trapping areas by foot, Coots, Weasels, off road vehicles (ORVs), and snowmachines.
-Today the Blaine Mayo family continues to maintain a reoccurring pattern of use within the area by foot, ORVs and snowmachines.
+Today the Blaine Mayo family continues to maintain a reoccurring pattern of use within the area by use of foot, ORVs, and snowmachines.
 Once the family sets up their hunting camp, they walk about two miles to a hill where they sit and spot for an animal with binoculars.
 Once they spot an animal, they walk to within shooting distance.
-After they shoot the animal (generally located within the New Park), they pack it out by foot to a designated ORV trail to camp.
+After they shoot the animal (generally located within the New Park), they pack it out by foot to a designated ORV trail which leads to camp.

-Since 1971, the Blaine Mayo family has hunted in the area and in 1985 they established their current hunting camp.
-The Mayo family used to put their tent up and take it down after every hunting season; however, about 15 years ago they built a tent platform.
-The extended family prefers to hunt close to their camp.
+Blaine Mayo's family has hunted within the vicinity of their current camp since 1971.
+In 1985, they established their current hunting camp.
+The Mayo family used to assemble and disassemble their tent after every hunting season; however, about 15 years ago they built a permanent tent platform.
+The family prefers to hunt close to their camp.
 Typically, the Cotter/Smith/Mayo families remain at their camp until they harvest a moose.
 While hunting for moose, the family also opportunistically hunts for caribou, grouse, and ptarmigan.